percona/pmm-doc/docs/setting-up/client/postgresql.md

     pg_stat_monitor.pgsm_normalized_query
     ```

-    If value is set to 1 then query acutal values are replaced by placeholders.
-If value is 0 then you will be able to see examples in QAN.
+     If the value is set to 1, then query actual values are replaced by placeholders.
+If the value is 0, you can see the examples in QAN.

     !!! note alert alert-primary ""
         See [`pg_stat_monitor` GitHub repository](https://github.com/percona/pg_stat_monitor/blob/master/docs/USER_GUIDE.md#configuration) for details about available parameters.